sandialabs/coek/doc/components_indexed.rst

 Dense vs Sparse Indexing
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Indexed components generalize the specification of elementary components
+Indexed components generalize the declaration of elementary components
 to declare multi-dimensional arrays and indexed associative arrays
 of components.
+The syntax for declaring indexed components is the
-There is fundamental distinction between indexing
+same across modeling components, but there is a fundamental distinction
-strategies used for variable and parameter components, and indexing used
+between indexing strategies used for variable and parameter components,
-for constraints and objectives.
-The key difference is that variable
+and indexing used for constraints and objectives.
+Variable and parameter
-and parameter components represent mutable values.
-When declaring a
+components represent mutable values, and properties, like variable
+initial values and bounds can be readily applied across all indices.
-multi-dimensional array or associative array for variables or parameters,
+When declaring a multi-dimensional array or associative array for
-it is intuitive to treat these as values defined for all indices.
+variables or parameters, it is intuitive to treat these as values defined
-Properties of the variable, like initial values and bounds can be readily
-applied across all indices.
+for all indices.
+Thus, these are dense declarations, where components
+are defined for all elements in the index set.

 By contrast, declarations of constraints and objectives do not simply
 have a value.
 Thus, it is intuitive to declare an indexed component for